-- Master's degree in a related field, or an equivalent combination of training and experience. - 10+ years of experience providing organizational and operational leadership, particularly as it relates to land and governance. - Experience working for a band government or Indigenous organization. - Ability to set goals and develop a strategic plan and shared vision for the division and organization. - Ability to provide strategic direction and leadership to direct reports and ongoing support for their performance and development. - Strong proficiency in using Microsoft Office (Outlook, Word, Excel, PowerPoint). - Strong analytical, problem-solving, and decision-making skills. - Strong organizational and time management skills with an attention to detail. - Strong interpersonal, communication, and presentation skills with the ability to professionally connect with and influence a diverse group of individuals. - Strong leadership skills with the ability to lead projects and work with diverse individuals to identify issues, design solutions, and evaluate results. - Strong people leadership skills, including experience with building and leading high-performing teams. - Occasional travel within Canada may be required. - Satisfactory completion of criminal records check (with vulnerable sector screening if relevant).
+- Master's degree in a related field or an equivalent combination of training and experience. - 10+ years of experience providing organizational and operational leadership, particularly in community service delivery. - Experience working for a band government or Indigenous organization. - Ability to set goals and develop a strategic plan and shared vision for the division and organization. - Ability to provide strategic direction and leadership to direct reports and ongoing support for their performance and development. - Strong proficiency in Microsoft Office (Outlook, Word, Excel, PowerPoint). - Strong analytical, problem-solving, and decision-making skills. - Strong organizational and time management skills with an attention to detail. - Strong interpersonal, communication, and presentation skills with the ability to professionally connect with and influence a diverse group of individuals. - Strong leadership skills with the ability to lead projects and work with diverse individuals to identify issues, design solutions, and evaluate results. - Strong people leadership skills, including experience with building and leading high-performing teams. - Occasional travel within Canada may be required. - Satisfactory completion of a criminal record check (with vulnerable sector screening if relevant).